keras-team/keras-hub/CONTRIBUTING.md

 ### Run all tests

-You can run the unit tests for KerasNLP by running:
+You can run the unit tests for the KerasNLP library by running:

 ```shell
 pytest keras_nlp/
 ```

-You can the integration test for modeling examples by running:
+You can run the integration test for modeling examples by running:

 ```shell
 pytest -s examples/